agrison/go-tablib/README.md

 ## Overview

 ### tablib.Dataset
 A Dataset is a table of tabular data.
-It may or may not have a header row.
-They can be build and manipulated as raw Python datatypes (Lists of tuples|dictionaries).
+It must have a header row.
 Datasets can be exported to JSON, YAML, CSV, TSV, and XML.
+They can be filtered, sorted and validated against constraint on columns.

 ### tablib.Databook
 A Databook is a set of Datasets.
 The most common form of a Databook is an Excel file with multiple spreadsheets.
 Databooks can be exported to JSON, YAML and XML.